emilk/egui/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''

 ---

+Please make sure there is not already a similar issue!

 **Is your feature request related to a problem?
 Please describe.**
 <!-- A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...] -->